Family-Based Green Card Process

 Form I-130

 The first step for a family-based green card is to file Form I-130.
 Form I-130 is titled “Petition for Alien Relative”.
 You will file this with USCIS, either by mail or online (or in some cases, at your local embassy or consulate).
-More information about where to file your Form I-130 can be found by clicking here.
+More information about where to file your Form I-130 is available on the USCIS Form I-130 filing addresses page.

 USCIS will mostly use Form I-130 to determine a qualifying relationship between the petitioner and the beneficiary.
 Form I-130 will ask for information about the beneficiary, the petitioner, and the attorney/interpreter if applicable.
 If you are filing a Form I-130 for your spouse, you will also need to include Form I-130A.
 This is the “Supplemental Information for Spouse Beneficiary” form.